Overview

 Computerized Cognitive Training

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Forty hours of computerized brain training was found to yield a statistically significant improvement in generalized measures of memory and attention over a control group.
+Forty hours of computerized brain training yielded a statistically significant improvement in generalized measures of memory and attention over a control group.
 The magnitude of the effect sizes suggests that the results are clinically significant [Smith2009 🕮 ].

 ICD-10